Realm of Knowledge

 How it works

 The battle system is turn-based.
 This means that players and monsters await their turn before they take an action.
 The order is based on Speed.
-Whenever multiple people have the same number of points in Speed, they decide among themselves which person goes first.
+Whenever multiple people have the same number of points in Speed, they decide among themselves which person goes first, or they roll a dice.
 If a monster has the same level of Speed, the monster attacks after the students have attacked.

 Levelling Up